Mr Stephen Nash

 Prior to 2012 I worked for seven years as a communications and information manager for various charities providing support to people in prison, their families, and people seeking to resettle in the community after a custodial sentence.

 I am a module co-leader on the Statistics for Epidemiology and Pupulation Health (STEPH) module, which runs from October to December each year.
 My fellow co-leaders are Liz Allen and David Macleod.

 I divide my time between two strands of work:

-a) I provide statistical advice to the Ugandan Virus Research Institute.
+a) I provide statistical advice to the MRC Ugandan Virus Research Institute.
 In particular, I work on data from the General Population Cohort, a long-running study based in rural south-west Uganda.

 b) I do methodological research.
 This is often related to spatial aspects of data.
 Current projects include a simulation study of GPS sampling (in the absence of a sampling frame) and estimating population sizes using satellite imagery.